tiffanybibby/hair-store-inventory/README.md

 - Use Axios to consume data from Airtable, and GET/render that data in your components.
 - Use Axios to POST/create new data on Airtable.
 - Use Axios to either PUT/update & DELETE to Airtable
-- Use of CSS styling/Styled components
+- Use of CSS styling/Styled components/Component library
 - Use flexbox or CSS Grid
 - Implement responsive design on 2 screen sizes, using a media query
 - Deploy via Netlify.